 TBM/HighSchool places a strong emphasis on balancing rules and relationships when handling behavior problems.
 The initial 8 hours of training includes decision making in crisis, using consequences wisely, understandng childhood trauma, de-escalating emotional situations, and adult self-awareness.
 An optional second day offers training in assertive physical holds and escorts for use when youth are out of control.
 For a detailed program outline, click here.

-TBM/Elementary and TBM/HighSchool are now available!
+TBM/Elementary and TBM/HighSchool Training.
 As with all our crisis intervention programs, TBM/Schools must be delivered by a certified instructor who has completed a 2-day (verbal only) or a 3-day (verbal + limited physical) instructor training.
 You may join any scheduled TACT2 or TBM training of trainers to train in this program, or contract with Dr. Parese to conduct on on-site training of trainers (min 10).

 “I learned a lot in the training this week.
 The biggest thing I will take back with me are some of the verbal techniques of how I can state my reminders and warnings to keep a situation from becoming a crisis.”
 Michael Estep, Teacher Baltimore, MD